 Stopping you weeing and pooing yourself, and potentially helping your sex life!
-Claire Merrett, Jess Ennis-Hill’s postnatal physiotherapist, explains why it’s so important to work those pelvic floor muscles
+Claire Merrett, Jessica Ennis-Hill’s postnatal physiotherapist, explains why it’s so important to work those pelvic floor muscles

 So, what exactly is your pelvic floor?

 We’ve all heard of a sling being used to keep a broken arm in place.
 Well, your pelvic floor is a type of sling too – only it's between your legs and is made of muscle and connective tissue rather than fabric.
 And, of course, it holds up your pelvic organs and womb.
 Pretty clever and very important, then.

 Feeling confused about where it is?
 Sit on a gym ball or chair, place your hands under your bum and rock from side to side.
 “You will feel your sitting bones,” says Claire.
 “Now, gently rock back onto your tail bone, or coccyx, and then forward to the front of your pelvis, where you'll find your pubic bone.
 These four points mark out your pelvic floor.”

 Strong and healthy pelvic floor muscles may improve your sex life

 So, why is your pelvic floor so important?